Rank One Hilbert Geometries: Contracting isometries are rank one

-\begin{theorem} If $\g \in \Aut(\Om)$ is a contracting element for $(\Om, \PS^{\Om})$, then $\g$ is a rank-one isometry. \end{theorem} The rest of this section is devoted to the proof of this theorem.
-We begin by recalling a result of Sisto which says that contracting elements are `Morse' in the following sense.
+\begin{theorem} If $\g \in \Aut(\Om)$ is a contracting element for $(\Om, \PS^{\Om})$, then $\g$ is a rank one isometry. \end{theorem} We begin by recalling a result of Sisto which says that contracting elements are `Morse' in the following sense.